crisefst/crisefst/README.md

 - 👋 Hi, I’m @crisefst
-- 👀 I’m interested in Coding in general
+- 👀 I’m interested in Coding
-- 🌱 I’m currently learning HTML5,CSS,JS
+- 🌱 I’m currently learning HTML5,CSS,JS,some PHP and Blockchain.Aiming towards React Js and Solidity in the near Future
-- 💞️ I’m looking to collaborate on,well i'm looking to learn the basics for now 😃
+- 💞️ I’m looking to become self taught Dev through Online Courses and a lot of practice
-- 📫 How to reach me ...
+- 📫 How to reach me -> crisefst@gmail.com or https://www.linkedin.com/in/christos-efstathiou-29b137200/

 <!---
 crisefst/crisefst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.